kwpid/lim-rblx/replit.md

 ## System Architecture

 ### Core Game Systems
--   **Item System**: Supports regular and "Limited" rarity items.
+-   **Item System**: Supports regular, "Limited", and "Vanity" rarity items.
 Regular items have stack limits (100 for common, no limit for Epic+), while Limited items are event-exclusive with stock or timer-based availability.
+Vanity items are exclusive to the Tix Shop and cannot be rolled, traded, or sold.
 -   **Crate Opening**: Features weighted random selection, visual animations, serial number display, "Fast Roll," "AutoRoll," and "HideRolls" options.
 High-value unboxes trigger server-wide notifications.
-Limited items are not rollable via crates.
+Limited and Vanity items are not rollable via crates.
+-   **Tix Shop System**: Hourly rotating shop featuring exclusive Vanity items purchasable with in-game cash.
+Shop displays 3-6 items per rotation with weighted selection (higher value = rarer appearance).
+Features proximity prompt interaction, countdown timer, purchase confirmation UI, and server-wide rotation notifications.
+Vanity items cannot be traded or sold, only equipped and kept in inventory.
 -   **Luck System**: A three-tier system providing multiplicative luck multipliers for different rarity groups (Regular, Mythic, Insane) to boost Epic+ item probabilities.
 -   **Event System**: Dynamic, modular system with automatic and manual triggers.
 Only one event can be active at a time.
 Examples include "Random Item Drops" and "Scavenger Hunt," utilizing actual Roblox item models with rarity-colored highlights.
 -   **Barrel Event System**: Players can pull items from barrels for in-game currency.
 Features weighted RNG (including a rare chance for a Chroma Valkyrie), camera animations, item spawning, and transaction safety with refunds.
 Primarily for hat items.